Rust for Java developers, part 2

 Well, the rule of references will make it impossible for us to grab a mutable

-to mutate it.
+unsurprisingly takes a &mut self to the Vec to mutate it.
 All that while we

-are using an immutable reference to iterate over the elements within that Vec
+are using an immutable reference to iterate over the elements within that Vec.

 What about this code tho: